-Plan supports the international benchmark of 20 percent minimum of national budgets, or six percent of the Gross National Product, to be allocated to education, half of which should be spent on basic education.
+Plan supports the international benchmark of 20% minimum of national budgets, or 6% of the Gross National Product, to be allocated to education, half of which should be spent on basic education.
 Globally, 263 million children between the ages of 6 and 17 are out of school, including:

-- 60 million young adolescents of lower secondary school age (12-14 years); and
+- 60 million young adolescents of lower secondary school age (12-14 years).

 Of the 25 million children who will never start school, 15 million are girls.
-Poverty heightens disparity in access to education: in the poorest 20 percent of households, only 64 percent of all school-aged children enroll in school, compared to 90 percent of children in the richest 20 percent of households.
+Poverty heightens disparity in access to education: In the poorest 20% of households, only 64% of all school-aged children enroll in school, compared to 90% of children in the richest 20% of households.

 The social and economic benefits of education for girls are well documented.
 A long-term study in Guatemala found that for each additional year a girl spent in school, the age at which she had her first child was delayed by approximately 6-10 months.
-A single year of primary school for a girl has been shown to increase women’s wages later in life by 10 to 20 percent, while the returns on female secondary education are between 15 and 25 percent.
-Increasing girls’ access to education improves their maternal health: in Burkina Faso, mothers with secondary education are twice as likely to give birth more safely in health facilities as those with no education.
+A single year of primary school for a girl has been shown to increase women’s wages later in life by 10% to 20%, while the returns on female secondary education are between 15% and 25%.
+Increasing girls’ access to education improves their maternal health: In Burkina Faso, mothers with secondary education are twice as likely to give birth more safely in health facilities than those with no education.